Piccabo0/Piccabo0/README.md

   <summary><b>✨&nbsp;&nbsp;Know&nbsp;Me&nbsp;Better</b></summary>
   <br/>

-I am a software and hardware developer in automatic control system.
+I am a Full Stack Developer developer in Automatic Control Field.

 ### My Projects
 All of my projects will be released as open-source on GitHub, this includes some of my GitHub trending projects: